nitad54448/yappari-5-1/README.md

 The first line of these files can be a text (the program will try to detect and discard a comment in the first line; if it fails, just remove all comments from the file and try again), or use the Custom format.

 #### MFLI csv ####
 This is a ';' or ',' separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
 As in the Zview text file, multiple data sets can be saved or read from this file.
 In the data folder that is provided with this installer you can find such a file containing 34 measurements of the same sample.
 It would be boring and useless to fit all these 34 datasets one by one.
-Yappari-5 can handle such multiple data sets.
+Yappari-5 can handle such multiple data sets (you also have a file with 1700 datasets if you want to test the limits of your computer).
 You should select the proper separator string in the Parameters page.

 #### Versa Studio par ####
 This type of file contains data delimited by <Segments> and >/Segments>.
 I did not extenisively checked this type of file as I don't have access to this type of instrument, an example is given in the /data folder.
 If you encounter errors, feel free to drop me a line.